LDAR-Sim/LDAR_Sim/Guides/Version Migration Guides/V3_to_V4_ParameterMigrationGuide.md

 ## Purpose

-This guide is intended to assist users users who are updating to LDAR-Sim V4 by providing instructions on how to transfer as much of their parameter files as possible to the V4 format from V3.
-Do note that some new LDAR-Sim behavior has been introduced in V4 and some existing behavior has been changed, thus it is impossible to completely transfer all parameter files and inputs.
+This guide is intended to assist users who wish to update to LDAR-Sim V4 by providing instructions on transferring as much of the existing V3 parameters to V4 format.
+Do note that new behavior has been introduced in V4 and some existing behavior has been changed, thus, it is impossible to transfer all parameter files and inputs.

 ## What changed between V3 and V4